aliraza-addweb/alifile/README.md

 # alifile
+03-08-2021 Task

+Practicals:
+In that form add one field i.e. file type and upload that selected file on clients machine

 30-07-2021 Task

 Do the following task in NODE Make a form and validate the following fields in a form Name : Only alphabets should be allowed Mobile number : Only numbers are allowed Entered number must be of 10 digits Email : Email format DOB : Take input type as date and disable all dates after 2002 year till today’s date and also user is not allowed to enter date after 2002 year manually in a box Password : Confirm Password : Must check boh the fields should be equal and if it is not equal immediately should alert “Password not matching” before moving to next field Address : take textarea